ChristopherDuggan/WoD/rules.md

 # Action Turns
 ##### INITIATIVE
 Each character rolls initiative (one d10 + dex + wit).
 Characters then act highest to lowest.
-In the case of a tie, the character with the highest 'initiative rating' (dex + wit).
+In the case of a tie, the character wtih the highest 'initiative rating' (dex + wit).
 If that's tied, favor the character with the highest wit.
 If that's tied, favor the character with the highest dex.
 (Optionally rolled once at the start of a sequence or once per turn)

->DW: ties vs baddies go to players except in the case of bosses.
-Bosses win ties.
+>DW: ties vs baddies go to players except in the case of bosses. bosses win ties.

 #### ACTION
 Characters choose what they're going to do

 #### RESOLUTION
-The chosen actions resolve.
-Roll the dice.
+The chosen actions resolve. roll the dice.

 >oWoD: Characters declare their actions lowest initiative to highest initiative, then actions resolve highest to lowest

 ## MOVEMENT

-### MOVEMENT RATES
+#### MOVEMENT RATES
 |       Movement   |    Distance Per Turn
 ---|---
 |       Walk   |    7 yards